data-science-hackathon/COVID-19-Hackathon-3/README.md

 - The Tableau visualization is also available online interactive and downloadable at https://public.tableau.com/profile/liem.luong#!/

-- Online interactive visualization (scroll down and click on visualizations from the meta data section) https://public.tableau.com/profile/liem.luong#!/vizhome/COVID-19ContainmentandClosurePoliciesTimeSeries/Introduction
+- Online interactive visualization (scroll down and click on links from the METADATA section to view the visualization) https://public.tableau.com/profile/liem.luong#!/vizhome/COVID-19ContainmentandClosurePoliciesTimeSeries/Introduction